fianny/myFirstGithubApp/README.md

 # myFirstGithubApp

-This is a repo to test sample github app
+This is a repo to test sample github app.
+This is for testing PR